xxLovy/IBSLover/README.md

 touch .env
 ```

-- Add this environment variable to the `.env` file, replacing 'YOUR_GOOGLE_MAPS_API_KEY' with your actual Google Maps API key:
+- Add those environment variables to the `.env` file, replacing 'YOUR_KEY' with your actual key:

 ```plaintext
 GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY